History of the oil tanker: Asian oil trade

 In the meanwhile, in 1890 the Koninklijke Nederlandsche Maatschappij tot Exploitatie van Petroleumbronnen in Nederlandsch-Indie (KNMEP) ("Royal Dutch Company for the Working of Petroleum Wells in the Dutch Indies") — part of Royal Dutch Petroleum — was founded.
 In 1892 it found oil near Pangkalan Brandan on Sumatra, just some months before Samuels kerosene arrived in Singapore.
 At first, chartered ships were used, but in 1896 KNMEP launched its first tankers, the Besitang and Berandan.
 The threat of the Tank Syndicate was reduced as the Dutch government excluded them from trading in the Dutch East Indies.
 To prevent a hostile takeover by Standard Oil, preference shares were issued.
 By the time Shell merged with Royal Dutch Petroleum in 1907, the company had 34 steam-driven oil tankers.
 Standard Oil started building tankers the same way as Shell and by 1900 owned around 60 tankers.

 From 1912 Compañía Mexicana de Petróleo El Aguila ("Mexican Eagle Petroleum Company") — founded in 1909 by Weetman Pearson to develop the newly found Mexican oil fields, nationalized in 1938 as Pemex — also had its own tanker fleet.
 They quickly adopted Isherwood's new longitudinal framing system that allowed much larger ships and a simpler construction process.
 Just before World War I it owned a fleet of 20 tankers.
-Standard Oil did not participate directly in the newly discovered oil fields in Texas — such as Spindletop — and Oklahoma, which gave opportunities for new oil companies as Gulf Oil and Texas Fuel Company, later Texaco.
+Standard Oil did not participate directly in the newly discovered oil fields in Texas—such as Spindletop—and Oklahoma, which gave opportunities for new oil companies as Gulf Oil and Texas Fuel Company, later called Texaco.
 Avoiding the use of Standard Oil's pipe line system, they started using tankers to get their oil to the East Coast.
 In combination with the oil fields discovered in Mexico and Venezuela, this caused a rise in the demand for tankers, which gave opportunities for the first independents, such as the Norwegian Wilh.
 Wilhelmsen, that launched its first tanker in 1913.